jamierachael/Password-Generator/README.md

 This project has been deployed to GitHub Pages.
 To get this project up and running, you can follow the deployment link.
 Or, download the sources files to use this as a template.

+## Getting Started

+This project has been deployed to GitHub Pages.
+To get this project up and running, you can follow the deployment link.
+Or, download the sources files to use this as a template.

 * [GitHub Repository](https://github.com/jamierachael/Password-Generator)
 * [Deployed GitHub IO](https://jamierachael.github.io/Password-Generator/)
 * [Full Demo Video](https://drive.google.com/file/d/10da4Te-ywl3aBuG3pL4jRAxBcFI6w871/view)

 ![Password-Generator Demo](assets/demo/demo.gif)